nmajor/nmajor-src/_posts/2018-01-29-serverless-back-end-for-react-your-introduction-to-serverless-architecture.md

 published: true
 date: 2018-01-29 00:00:00 +0000
 ---
 I believe Serverless is the next big thing in web development.
 I discuss the what, why, and how of Serverless.
 Then I show you how to build a simple backend for a react app.
-You'll be surprised how easy it is. hey
+You'll be surprised how easy it is.

 {: .lead}
 <!–-break-–>